qteatime/kate/README.md

-# Kate
+# The Kate Project

 > **NOTE:**
-> Kate is an experimental proof-of-concept currently, its security properties are not proven, and it may break randomly.
+> The Kate project is an experimental proof-of-concept currently, its security properties are not proven, and it may break randomly.
 Cartridge format is not final, you might need to re-package your game for newer versions.

-Kate is a small fantasy console for small 2d games, particularly story-rich ones, like visual novels and RPGs.
+A small fantasy console for small 2d games, particularly story-rich ones, like visual novels and RPGs.
 It looks like a handheld from the 2000s, but runs right in your browser (or natively on a Raspberry Pi).

 ![](./docs/kate.png)

-Kate is built to be secure, respect your privacy, and give you agency on how you play your games.
+We built it to be secure, respect your privacy, and give you agency on how you play your games.
 It has a [modern take on application security][sandboxing] which keeps your device and data safe even if you happen to run a buggy or malicious cartridge!

 What's more?
 The console specifications are based on real, reasonably-priced, off-the-shelf hardware so if you like tinkering with crafts and electronics you can actually [put together your very own physical console][diy].
 The "Build Your Own Console" guide is still a work in progress, though.
 You can expect more news on this, along with open-source models for 3d printing, in the later part of 2024.